DavidkingMazimpaka/transfer_learning_assignment/README.md

 - Loss: Binary cross-entropy loss used for training and evaluation.
 - Precision: Indicates the proportion of true positive predictions among all positive predictions.
 - Recall: Measures the ability of the model to detect all relevant cases (tumors).
-- F1 Score: Harmonic mean of precision and recall, providing a balanced measure of performance.
+- F1 Score: Harmonic mean of precision and recall, providing a balanced performance measure.

 ## Results
 | Model         | Accuracy | Loss   | Precision | Recall | F1 Score |